prki/geometry-netplay/README.md

   * Git
   * SDL dependencies - refer to [SDL installation](https://wiki.libsdl.org/SDL2/Installation).
 Note that as this project builds SDL, only the dependencies are required.
 On Windows, from anecdotal experience, nothing needs to be done.
 On Linux, it might be necessary to install certain packages.
 The project could also be built with pre-installed SDL on machine, but the CMakeLists.txt configuration would need to be modified.

+Note that assets required to run the game are not provided, or at least not all of them.
+Where you get them I don't know.

 ## Interesting behavior

 Running `valgrind` with configuration to have VSYNC off results in the game seemingly sleeping forever.